Request Help

 Additionally, the SA is encrypted.
 To access the SA we use specialized tools to gain access.
 Gaining access to the System Area of hard drives has become more difficult as hard drive manufacturers have made an effort to encrypt and deter access to this area.

-Update to access to the System Area of hard drives.
+Update Post 2016: System Area Encryption.
 Manufacturers of hard drives have gone to great lengths to cut off access to the System Area of the hard drive.
-Access to this area is a key part to repairing and recovering hard drives.
-Why its important.
+Access to this area is a key step to repairing and recovering hard drives.
+Why it’s important.

 • By default hard drives are set to read and write as fast as possible and automatically reallocate sectors when that are not reading.
 It is important to reprogram the default settings when working on damaged hard drive.